p33ves/DataSparks-CanadianEconomyAnalysis/RUNNING.md

 where 3.7 is the python version in the node.

 d) The files from the output folder in S3 bucket "mysparks" is loaded into a different S3 bucket called "datasparks-output".
 This new S3 bucket is linked with the AWS QuickSight Tool for data visualization and Dashboard creation.
+e) The GDP prediction code in Jupyter Notebook of EMR cluster is automatically created as S3 object and pushed to "notebooks" folder in Git repo.